Installation Guide | Sliders

 - Protect doors with blue vinyl painter’s tape only.

-- After construction, remove tape and apply PINKYS Spray.
+- After construction, remove tape and wipe down with Pinkys Iron + Steel Clean Protect Spray.

 1. Our doors are designed with real, solid metal craftsmanship.
 Because we apply high heat during welding, the metal shifts slightly during the cooling process and contracts, which means you might notice tiny subtle variations rather than straight lines.
 This is normal and part of the handcrafting character of our doors.
 We could force perfect straightness but it would require lots of filler and would compromise the honest metal design.
 So when you see slight, gentle curvature or variation, rest assured it’s intentional and built into the process.